Haidra-Org/AI-Horde-Godot-Addon/README.md

 # Demo

 Run this project using the Demo scene.
-Press the button to keep generating new images into the grid
+Press the button to keep generating new images into the grid.

+You can also try out my [Stable Horde Client](https://github.com/db0/Stable-Horde-Client) which is using this addon.

 # To Do

-Add the rest of the options for the generations
+- Support for ESRGAN, GFPGAN
+- Support for prompt vectors
+- progress reports